S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-09-09-Bypass-AMSI-by-manual-modification-part-II.md

 ## Introduction

 If you read my last blog post <a href="https://s3cur3th1ssh1t.github.io/Bypass_AMSI_by_manual_modification/">Bypass AMSI by manual modification</a> you may have thought about finding triggers for ```Invoke-Mimikatz``` or ```Sharphound``` and build your own version not flagged by AMSI.
 Well thats a little more complicated because theese tools are flagged by way more different triggers.
 But it´s still signatures.
 I will also cover some pitfalls.
-There is no "new" technique in this blog post, i will simply explain my own procedures and thoughts step by step.
+There is no "new" technique in this blog post, I will simply explain my own procedures and thoughts step by step.

 ## How is Invoke-Mimikatz working?

 If you already know how ```Invoke-Mimikatz``` works just skip this section.

-Well i have to admit when i first used ```Invoke-Mimikatz``` or many other offensive security tools i did not take a look at the source code and just used them because they were "trusted by the community".
-And obviously because when i began working as penetration tester i had no clue of nearly anything.
+Well I have to admit when I first used ```Invoke-Mimikatz``` or many other offensive security tools I did not take a look at the source code and just used them because they were "trusted by the community".
+And obviously because when I began working as penetration tester I had no clue of nearly anything.
 Being a sysadmin before did not help me understand code.
-One of the first things i do today is taking a look at the code for new tools.
+One of the first things I do today is taking a look at the code for new tools.
 In my opinion this is important to prevent unwanted actions on a client and to understand how the magic behind the code actually works.  ```Invoke-Mimikatz``` is not a Mimikatz version written in Powershell.
 The easiest way to find out how its working is taking a look at the .Notes section:

 ```text
 .NOTES